sickozell/SickoCV/README.md

 - **Ignore Prog Ctrl**: This ignores Ctrl knob setting when a program is recalled.
 - **Ignore Prog Scale**: This ignores Scale knob setting when a program is recalled.
 - **1st clock after reset Don't advance**:  This ignores the first clock after a reset trigger, so the sequence won't advance
-- **Copy/paste seq**: copy and paste the current sequence and the length settings in the clipboard (does not work across multiple modules)
+- **Copy/paste seq**: copy and paste the current sequence and its settings in the clipboard (does not work across multiple modules)
 - **Load/Save PROG preset**: This is used to save and reload all the 32 program sequences and module settings in a ".rlp" file
 - **Erase ALL progs**: clears all the programs
 - **Import/Export single sequence**: this is used to load/save the current working sequence.
 Note that after importing a sequence you must double-click the STOR button to store it in the selected program.
 Sequence files can be shared also with trigSeq modules